Bad Timing, Bad Intelligence and Bad Behaviour.

 On the far side of the field of battle the monstrously huge Terrorgheist flapped in a horribly graceful manner (for such a large and ragged beast) and came to land before the mounted men at arms.

-Once again he glanced over at Father Antonello …
+He glanced over at Father Antonello …

 (Game Note: I didn’t notice at the time, but Daz’s two vampires both attempted to cast Invocation of Nehek, and the second one repaired the Black Knights.
 Of course, in normal rules the Duke could not cast another spell after his earlier miscast.
 Maybe there is some magical trait vampire’s can buy which allows them to do so?
 I have checked the VC book myself but I can’t find anything.
 I have a feeling we weren’t doing very well with the rules in this game!)

-As the fight began, Biagino found himself very close to the enemy’s brute horrors.
+Biagino found himself very close to the enemy’s brute horrors.